Secondary surveillance radar: Synchronous garble

-If two aircraft paths cross within about two miles slant range from the ground interrogator, their replies will overlap and the interference caused will make their detection difficult.
-Typically the controller will lose the longer range aircraft, just when the controller may be most interested in monitoring them closely.
+If two aircraft paths cross within about two miles slant range from the ground interrogator, their replies will overlap and the interference caused will make the separation between the overlapping SSR pulse messages difficult, but not technically impossible.
+Depending on SSR processor, one or both target replies may be lost or when only the framing pulses could be detected neither the Mode A Id nor the Mode C height is provided on the Radar display to the controller, just when the controller may be most interested in monitoring them closely.

 Capture

 While an aircraft is replying to one ground interrogation it is unable to respond to another interrogation, reducing detection efficiency.
-For a Mode A or C interrogation the transponder reply may take up to 120 µs before it can reply to a further interrogation.
+For a Mode A or C interrogation the transponder reply may take up to 120 μs before it can reply to a further interrogation.